-When computer software issues arise, such as the latest OS debacle KB4520062 breaking the Windows Defender Advanced Threat Protection, some users have explained uninstalling or using system restore to help alleviate the problem.
+When computer software issues arise, some users have explained uninstalling or using system restore to help alleviate the problem.
 Andre Da Costa, an article author, posted an easy and effective way on how to do a system restore on your Windows 10 OS on the Microsoft Community Board.

 “Easy Guides are intended to make it easy for users to follow instructions regarding basic tasks in Windows 10,” He states.
 “Guides are a single info-graphic that you can follow from beginning to end.”

 Here’s Andre’s simple breakdown on how to format and construct a System Restore:

 - Hit Enter